On Beyond Zebra!: Analysis

-Image of the imaginary letters in On Beyond Zebra! as rendered in the Constructium typeface.
+Image of the imaginary letters in On Beyond Zebra! as rendered in Constructium typeface.

-Judith and Neil Morgan, Geisel's biographers, note that most of the letters resemble elaborate monograms, "perhaps in Old Persian".
+Judith and Neil Morgan, Geisel's biographers, note that most of the letters resemble elaborate monograms, "perhaps in Old Persian", though they are clearly Latin.
 These letters are not officially encoded in Unicode, but the independent ConScript Unicode Registry provides an unofficial assignment of code points in the Unicode Private Use Area for them.

 Legacy

 Some of the animals from On Beyond Zebra! appear in the 1975 CBS TV Special The Hoober-Bloob Highway.
-In this segment, Hoober-Bloob babies don't have to be humans if they don't choose to be, so Mr. Hoober-Bloob shows them a variety of different animals, including ones from On Beyond Zebra! and If I Ran the Zoo (1950).
+In this segment, Hoober-Bloob explains that babies don't have to be humans if they don't choose to be, so he shows them a variety of different animals, including ones from On Beyond Zebra! and If I Ran the Zoo (1950).
 Such animals include a Jogg-oon, a Sneedle, a Zatz-it, a Wumbus, and a Yekko.
 The book was infrequently reprinted.
 Open Library lists American editions in 1955, 1983, and 1999.
 A British edition was published in 2012.
-In the 2008 American animated film Horton Hears a Who!, Zatz-its appear as residents of the Jungle of Nool.

 Withdrawal from publication

-On March 2, 2021, Dr. Seuss Enterprises discontinued publication of On Beyond Zebra! and five other Dr. Seuss titles, citing "hurtful and wrong" imagery.
-While the company did not specify the problematic content, many observers speculated that the withdrawal of On Beyond Zebra! stemmed from the character of "the Nazzim of Bazzim".
-Depicted riding a camel-like "Spazzim", the Nazzim was interpreted as a stereotypical portrayal of a Middle Eastern individual.

-Kyle Smith of the National Review defended the Nazzim as "a proud-looking camel-riding Arab nobleman", arguing that only someone "hypersensitive" would take offense.
-Dan McLaughlin of the Pittsburgh Post-Gazette noted that while Seuss's books had long been critiqued for their lack of non-white representation, the company's decision paradoxically removed the very titles that featured such characters.
+On March 2, 2021, Dr. Seuss Enterprises announced that it would stop publishing of On Beyond Zebra! in addition to five other Dr. Seuss titles, stating they contained imagery that was "hurtful and wrong".
+While the company did not specify the problematic content, many observers speculated that the withdrawal of On Beyond Zebra! was due to the character of "the Nazzim of Bazzim".
+Illustrated riding a camel-like "Spazzim", the Nazzim was interpreted as drawing on negative stereotypes of Middle Eastern people.
+Kyle Smith of the National Review described the Nazzim as "a proud-looking camel-riding Arab nobleman", arguing that "only the most hypersensitive hysteric" would take offense to such an image.